teddkim/a1-gettingstarted/README.md

 Do the following to complete this assignment:

-1. Fork the starting project code. **DO NOT FORK THE REPO and DO NOT MAKE IT PUBLIC.** This repo contains:
+1. Fork the starting project code.
+This repo contains:
     * the server code, `server.js`
     * the `Procfile` that you need for Heroku deployment
     * A starting `index.html` file that you will edit as described below